craftcms/docs/docs/4.x/relations.md

 {# -> Recipes that share regionally-appropriate proteins, *or* that can be adapted. #}
 ```

-Here, we're allowing Craft to look up substitutions defined in any site, which might imply a recipe can be adapted.
+Here, we’re allowing Craft to look up substitutions defined in any site, which might imply a recipe can be adapted.

 ## Relations via Matrix